American Association of Retired People

 This free site gives you access to millions of patients’ ratings comparing real world performance of various treatments for over 630 conditions.

 Use this search engine to find research articles on illnesses and injuries.
-Helpful if you are interested in learning about the latest research.
-Note that these are technical articles, not written for non-medical professionals, so help understanding the material might be needed.
+This tool is helpful if you are interested in learning about the latest research.
+However, note that these are technical articles, not written for non-medical professionals, so help understanding the material might be needed.

 The mission of Health Central is to empower people to improve and take control of their health and well-being.
 The site provides information on 35 condition-specific and wellness topics, including heart disease, HIV/AIDS, asthma, COPD, diabetes, migraine, depression, and sexual health.
 Health tools include a symptom checker.